 The links in the table below are links to special filenames.
 These links will always show the latest available imagery from EUMETSAT and cooperating organisations.

 The following is a table displaying the update frequency of each image.
-Typically Meteosat-9 scans the full earth every 15min, Meteosat-7 every 30min and Metop-2 generates an image every 3min.
+Typically Meteosat 0 degree and Meteosat 41.5 degrees (IODC) scan the full earth every 15min and Metop-2 generates an image every 3min.
 However, due to EUMETSAT's Data Policy, only a reduced set of images is freely available for direct download through this web page.
 If you need a higher frequency and/or resolution, please consider a EUMETCast based solution.

 How to Download the Latest Imagery

 The following are some guidelines for writing programs that automatically download imagery from the EUMETSAT web site: